Health effects from noise: Prevention

 A hearing protection device (HPD) is an ear protection device worn in or over the ears while exposed to hazardous noise to help prevent noise-induced hearing loss.
 HPDs reduce (not eliminate) the level of the noise entering the ear.
 HPDs can also protect against other effects of noise exposure such as tinnitus and hyperacusis.
 Proper hygiene and care of HPDs may reduce chances of outer ear infections.
 There are many different types of HPDs available for use, including earmuffs, earplugs, electronic hearing protection devices, and semi-insert devices.
 One can measure the personal attenuation rating through a hearing protection fit-testing system.

-Earmuff style hearing protection devices are designed to fit over the outer ear, or pinna.
-Earmuff HPDs typically consist of two ear cups and a head band.
+Earmuff-style hearing protection devices are designed to fit over the outer ear, or pinna.
+Earmuff HPDs typically consist of two ear cups and a headband.
 Earplug style hearing protection devices are designed to fit in the ear canal.
 Earplugs come in a variety of different subtypes.
 Some HPDs reduce the sound reaching the eardrum through a combination of electronic and structural components.
 Electronic HPDs are available in both earmuff and custom earplug styles.
 Electronic microphones, circuitry, and receivers perform active noise reduction, also known as noise-cancelling, in which a signal that is 180-degrees out-of-phase of the noise is presented, which in theory cancels the noise.
-Canal caps are similar to earplugs in that they consists of soft tip that is inserted into the opening of the ear canal.
+Canal caps are similar to earplugs in that they consist of a soft tip that is inserted into the opening of the ear canal.

 OSHA requires the use of hearing protection.
 But the HPD (without individual selection, training and fit testing) does not significantly reduce the risk of hearing loss.
 For example, one study covered more than 19 thousand workers, some of whom usually used hearing protective devices, and some did not use them at all.
 There was no statistically significant difference in the risk of noise-induced hearing loss.